-Congrats!
-You are a manager now, which means instead of doing the work yourself, your charge is to get it done with and through other people.
-The best way to get results through others is through effective delegation.
-Knowing this, let’s say you have been clear and thoughtful in assigning a project to a team member by agreeing on expectations, planning to stay engaged, and calendaring opportunities for accountability and learning.
+When you become a manager, your approach needs to evolve.
+Your role now includes getting work done with and through other people, instead of doing the work yourself.
+The best way to empower your team to get equitable, sustainable results is through effective delegation.
+Let’s say you have been clear and thoughtful in assigning a project to a team member by agreeing on expectations, planning to stay engaged, and calendaring opportunities for accountability and learning.
 You’re on your delegation a-game!

 …Or are you?